IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 Simultaneous translation (also known as real-time or streaming translation) is the task of generating translations incrementally given partial input only.
 Simultaneous translation enables interesting applications such as automatic simultaneous interpretation or international conference translations.
 Simultaneous systems are typically evaluated with respect to quality and latency.
-This year, we will have 3 tracks:
+This year, we will have 2 tracks and 3 language pairs:

 * Text-to-Text: translating the output of a streaming ASR system in real-time from English to German, English to Japanese and English to Mandarin Chinese.
-* Speech-to-Text: directly translating speech into text in real-time from English to German and English to Mandarin Chinese.
+* Speech-to-Text: translating speech into text in real-time from English to German, English to Japanese and English to Mandarin Chinese.

-We want to highlight the differences with respect to the first edition:
+We want to highlight the differences with respect to last edition:
 * for the text-to-text track, we will use the output of a streaming ASR system as input instead of the gold transcript.
+As a result, both text-to-text and speech-to-text systems will be ranked together for a given language pair.
 * we are adding Mandarin Chinese as a target language.
+* in order to reduce the number of tracks, we will only use segmented input.

 We encourage participants to enter all tracks when possible.
 We also encourage participants to contrast cascaded and end-to-end solutions for the Speech-to-Text track.